In the fall semester of the 2022/2023 academic year, the EXPERIENCE INFORMATICS course will also start.

 |Developing mobile apps

 This chapter introduces you to the basics of RaspberryPi, helping you get started in the world of RaspberryPi programming.
 It presents interesting, exciting projects, enriches it with creative ideas and development opportunities.
-You can also meet a new robot based on RasperryPi.
+You can also find a new robot based on RasperryPi.

 |REFLECTIONS – COMPULSORY (Opens on 15th of May)|